Lefamulin

 • This summary is based on the review of one systematic review(s)/meta-analysis(es).
 [1]

-• Omadacycline demonstrated the highest clinical and microbiological treatment success among 20 antimicrobial treatments for complicated skin and soft tissue infections (cSSTIs) across 48 trials involving 24,381 patients, with avarofloxacin being the next most effective treatment.
+• Omadacycline demonstrated the highest clinical treatment success and microbiological treatment success compared to other drugs, establishing it as the most effective option for treating complicated skin and soft tissue infections (cSSTIs).

-• Lefamulin was less effective in clinical and microbiological treatment success compared to omadacycline and avarofloxacin, although it remains a viable option for treatment.
+• Lefamulin, while effective, ranked lower in both clinical and microbiological treatment success compared to omadacycline and avarofloxacin, indicating a need for further evaluation in this context.

 Product Monograph / Prescribing Information